SixLeggedComputation/boom/Readme.md

 - starter

 # Compilation
+You can compile with or without debug output, depending on the value of boolean flag debugger-on in module boom-parameters.
 Compilation was tested under ubuntu and windows, using Dr Racket 8.12.
 In Dr Racket, select menu Racket > Create Executable, then select GRacket.
 Or in terminal, type: raco exe --gui --orig-exe boom.rkt

 # Usage